 - Make sure the tires are designed for rough terrain and are properly inflated.

-Most important, make sure all operators are trained and certified to work on the specific type of aerial lift that will be used on a sloping work site.
+- Most importantly, make sure all operators are trained and certified to work on the specific type of aerial lift that will be used on a sloping work site.

-Assess The Work Site Before Operating an Aerial Work Platform
+Before Operating an Aerial Work Platform: Assess and Inspect

 Once you have all ground hazards taken care of, it’s time to assess the condition of the aerial work platform.
 This requires a thorough inspection of the following: